 Follicular thyroid cancer and papillary thyroid cancer are the most common differentiated thyroid cancers.
 They are very often curable, especially when found early and in people younger than 50.
 Together, follicular and papillary thyroid cancers make up about 95% of all thyroid cancer.

 Hurthle cell cancer.
 Hurthle cell cancer, also called Hurthle cell carcinoma, is cancer that is arises from a certain type of follicular cell.
 Hurthle cell cancers are much more likely to spread to lymph nodes than other follicular thyroid cancers.

 Anaplastic thyroid cancer.
 This type is rare, accounting for about 1% of thyroid cancer.
-It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign thyroid tumor.
+It is a fast-growing, poorly differentiated thyroid cancer that may start from differentiated thyroid cancer or a benign thyroid tumor.
 Anaplastic thyroid cancer can be subtyped into giant cell classifications.
-Because this type of cancer grows so quickly, it is more difficult to treat successfully.
+Because this type of thyroid cancer grows so quickly, it is more difficult to treat successfully.

 In addition, other types of cancer may start in or around the thyroid gland.
-For lymphoma in the thyroid, read Cancer.Net’s Guide to Lymphoma, Non-Hodgkin.
+For lymphoma in the thyroid, read Cancer.Net’s Guide to Non-Hodgkin Lymphoma.
 For more information on sarcoma in the thyroid, read the Cancer.Net Guide to Sarcoma.
 For information on a tumor in the nearby parathyroid gland, read Cancer.Net’s Guide to Parathyroid Cancer.

 Looking for More of an Introduction?